Prady31/HPSC-LidDrivenCavity/README.md

 ```

 This compiles all solvers, runs serial and OpenMP simulations for Re = 100, 400, 1000, 3200,
-and generates all plots including the animation.
+and generates all plots, including the animation.

 ### Manual Steps